 In light of the role of the Board of Directors to supervise management, the majority of the members of the Board of Directors consist of outside directors and internal directors who do not concurrently serve as persons performing executive roles ("Internal Non-Executive Directors," and together with outside directors, "Non-Executive Directors").
-Currently, the Board of Directors consists of a total of 14 directors (six outside directors, three Internal Non-Executive Directors and five directors concurrently serving as executive officers), two of which are female directors.
+Currently, the Board of Directors consists of a total of 13 directors (six outside directors, two Internal Non-Executive Directors and five directors concurrently serving as executive officers), one of which is female director.

 The Chairman of the Board of Directors shall, in principle, be an outside director (or at least a Non-Executive Director) in light of the role of the Board of Directors to supervise management.
-Ms. Hiroko
+Ms. Izumi Kobayashi currently has been the Chairman of the Board of Directors since June 2020.

-Ota currently has been the Chairman of the Board of Directors since June 2014.
+The Board of Directors held 10 meetings in the fiscal year ended March 31, 2020.
+In particular, the

-The Board of Directors held 14 meetings in the fiscal year ended March 31, 2019.
-In particular, the Board had discussions regarding formulation of the new business plan.
+Board had discussions for the progress of the 5-Year Business Plan and our sustainability initiatives.
 The average attendance rate was 100%.